OSS Policies and Best Practices

 Please also note that if controlled software is embedded in or implemented as firmware or in an FPGA, the associated hardware is automatically classified as a controlled item.

-* This reflects the planned revision of the ETH Zurich Exploitation Guideline, while the old Exploitatoin Guideline (RSETHZ 440.4), currently still in force, requires registratrion of OSS with the ETH Data Archive.
-A detailed handout is available to guide you through the registration process.
+As required by the current Exploitation Guideline (RSETHZ 440.4), you must registrate your OSS with the ETH Data Archive.
+A detailed instruction is available to guide you through the registration process.

-Selecting an appropriate OSS license is a pivotal decision that directly affects a project's influences and its potential for commercialization.
-Aligning the license with the project goals and exploitation strategy ensures clarity of rights, fosters community engagement, and mitigates legal risks.
+Selecting an appropriate OSS license is a critical decision that directly affects a project's influences and its potential for commercialization.

 Aligning license choice with project goals